Germany: Deaths as maintenance carriage falls from radio mast | DW | 03.09.2019

 Work was being carried out on the radio tower, near the town of Eschwege in the Fulda Werra Uplands of North Hesse, which is used by regional broadcaster Hessischer Rundfunk.

 At the end of August, the broadcaster announced that a new antenna was being erected at site with the work continuing to the end of September.
-However, it was immediately unclear whether the accident was linked to the new construction.
+However, it was not immediately clear whether the accident was linked to the new construction.

 The facility, some 30 kilometers southwest of the city of Kassel, was first set up in 1955 and is made up of several broadcast masts.